jebibault/LungCancer/README.md

 tabs
 - intro.py - The code for the 'About' tab
+- LungCancerRisk.py - The tab to predict lung cancer risk
-- predictCSS.py - The code for the 'Predict cancer-specific survival' tab
+- LungCancerDeath.py - The tab to predict lung cancer death

 main app
 - app.py - Initiates the Dash app